 A Funeral service may be very short and quiet with just a few members of the family present or an occasion of great solemnity with music, hymns and a packed church.
 It may be held in a Church or at a Crematorium or at both.
 Every person has the right to a Funeral in his or her Parish Church even if the deceased or the family have not been churchgoers.

-For help and guidance in planning a loved one's funeral, please contact our funeral co-ordinator, Carol, by emailing her at this address, making sure you leave a contact telephone number,
+For help and guidance in planning a loved one's funeral, please contact our vicar, Reverend Claire, by emailing her at this address, making sure you leave a contact telephone number,

 After the Funeral